svewap/ext-oelib/Documentation/Tutorial/UsingTheTemplateHelperAndSalutationSwitching/Index.rst

 #.
 Enter this extension as a dependency for your extension.

 #.
-Replace all occurrences of extends AbstractPlugin with extends
+Replace all occurrences of extends AbstractPlugin with extends TemplateHelper
-   Tx\_Oelib\_TemplateHelper

 #.
 Replace all calls to $this->pi\_getLL with $this->translate.
 (This is
    optional as the first function still exists in the oelib extension,